ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Supercharge GitHub Copilot: How to Build Your Own Perplexity MCP Server in VS Code (Windows 11) - <a href="https://krishnendubhowmick.medium.com/supercharge-github-copilot-how-to-build-your-own-perplexity-mcp-server-in-vs-code-windows-11-5652737a7b76?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Cost-Effective RAG Application on Google Cloud in Minutes - <a href="https://medium.com/@arslanismail840/building-a-cost-effective-rag-application-on-google-cloud-in-minutes-e3c189db269a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishnendu Bhowmick`**
+✍️ **posted by `Arslan Ismail`**

-<blockquote>Imagine asking GitHub Copilot not just to autocomplete code, but to pull in the latest research, frameworks, and real-world insights —…
+<blockquote>Retrieval-Augmented Generation (RAG) is revolutionizing how we build AI applications by grounding large language models (LLMs) in our own…
 Continue reading on Medium »</blockquote>

 <h3>2.
-10 Mistakes JavaScript Developers Keep Making in 2025 - <a href="https://javascript.plainenglish.io/10-mistakes-javascript-developers-keep-making-in-2025-be088fab7497?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Streams in Anger: 5× Throughput, Zero-Copy - <a href="https://medium.com/@connect.hashblock/node-js-streams-in-anger-5-throughput-zero-copy-97c5ecdd434a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Hash Block`**

-<blockquote>These habits slow you down more than you realize
+<blockquote>Move big bytes with tiny CPU and calmer p99s — without rewriting your stack.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-NestJS, Node.js, latency lies, damn lies, and statistics. - <a href="https://medium.com/@alexrmturner/nestjs-node-js-latency-lies-damn-lies-and-statistics-fa2e93573d27?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up a Node.js Express Server with TypeScript and Yarn - <a href="https://medium.com/@patilshriraj2602/setting-up-a-node-js-express-server-with-typescript-and-yarn-ab04e5b37a1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alex Turner`**
+✍️ **posted by `Shriraj Patil`**

-<blockquote>… or why I decided to write my own article about Node latency claims.
+<blockquote>This guide provides a step-by-step walkthrough for creating a scalable and production-ready Express.js project using TypeScript and Yarn…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Best Debugging Tools in Node.js: A Developer’s Guide to Finding Bugs Faster - <a href="https://habtesoft.medium.com/best-debugging-tools-in-node-js-a-developers-guide-to-finding-bugs-faster-5d29a40bbafd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Defang an IP Address with JavaScript (and Do It Safely) - <a href="https://habtesoft.medium.com/defang-an-ip-address-with-javascript-and-do-it-safely-a6315cd0c323?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

-<blockquote>Debugging is a skill every Node.js developer must master.
-As applications scale, bugs become harder to trace, especially in asynchronous…
+<blockquote>If you’ve ever shared suspicious indicators (such as IP addresses, domains, or URLs) in chat, documents, or tickets, you’ve likely been…
 Continue reading on Medium »</blockquote>

 <h3>5.
+Edge Computing with Node.js: The Future of Real-Time Applications - <a href="https://medium.com/@theHackHabitual/edge-computing-with-node-js-the-future-of-real-time-applications-be11a44e8946?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Hack Habitual`**

+<blockquote>We’ve all heard about cloud computing — deploying applications on massive data centers like AWS, GCP, or Azure.
+But the world is shifting…
+Continue reading on Medium »</blockquote>

-Monolith vs Microservices: Choosing the Right Architecture for Node.js Apps - <a href="https://medium.com/illumination/monolith-vs-microservices-choosing-the-right-architecture-for-node-js-apps-0586b8a94800?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+NestJS at Scale: p99 Stability with Guards & Interceptors - <a href="https://medium.com/@bhagyarana80/nestjs-at-scale-p99-stability-with-guards-interceptors-01d38905fed2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>When building a new Node.js application, one of the first architectural choices you’ll face is Monolith vs Microservices.
-It sounds like a…
+<blockquote>Give every request a fair shot — even when traffic spikes or dependencies wobble.
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The JavaScript Side Hustles That Made Me More Than a Full-Time Job - <a href="https://medium.com/codrift/the-javascript-side-hustles-that-made-me-more-than-a-full-time-job-60ef2a58f36a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Proven Path to Scaling Tailwind Without the Headaches - <a href="https://hexshift.medium.com/the-proven-path-to-scaling-tailwind-without-the-headaches-3a9f3c2159dc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suleman Safdar`**
+✍️ **posted by `Hex Shift`**

-<blockquote>How I Turned Simple Node.js Scripts Into Recurring Cash
+<blockquote>Tailwind CSS has taken over the front end world.
+Its utility first approach lets developers move fast, prototype quickly, and avoid the…
-Continue reading on Codrift »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Your Sports Coaching Website Doesn’t Work For You? - <a href="https://medium.com/@perstarke/your-sports-coaching-website-doesnt-work-for-you-af12cb7f5679?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Giphy Capture is one of my most used pieces of software - <a href="https://medium.com/casual-product-reviews/giphy-capture-is-one-of-my-most-used-pieces-of-software-099bb21fe080?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Per Starke – Purpose-Driven Web Partner`**
+✍️ **posted by `Scott Batson`**

-<blockquote>Every time I talk to coaches about their website, I hear the same frustrations.
-One that comes up again and again:
+<blockquote>As a software engineer, my job is 30% writing code and 70% communicating to others about that code.
+That ratio is probably wwrong, but you…
-Continue reading on Medium »</blockquote>
+Continue reading on Casual Product Reviews »</blockquote>

 <h3>3.
-Is it possible to fully customize the design according to my brand? - <a href="https://medium.com/@sujonbiswasdev/is-it-possible-to-fully-customize-the-design-according-to-my-brand-e40155b4fd8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sujonbiswasdev`**

-<blockquote>Yes!
-Your website will be fully customized to reflect your brand.
-It will have a unique design, colors, and features that make your…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Mastering the Laravel storage:link Command in CyberPanel - <a href="https://mwira.medium.com/mastering-the-laravel-storage-link-command-in-cyberpanel-978701b2f5f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `M. Wira Ade Kusuma`**

-<blockquote>For Laravel developers leveraging the power and simplicity of CyberPanel, ensuring your application’s assets are publicly accessible is a…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Python for IoT Development: Connecting Sensors and Devices with MQTT - <a href="https://python.plainenglish.io/python-for-iot-development-connecting-sensors-and-devices-with-mqtt-8bc8a3a04bb5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Large Datasets in Python with Dask and Vaex - <a href="https://python.plainenglish.io/handling-large-datasets-in-python-with-dask-and-vaex-18f09776cfaf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Automating the World, One Sensor at a Time
+<blockquote>How I Stopped Crashing My Laptop and Started Automating Data at Scale
 Continue reading on Python in Plain English »</blockquote>

-<h3>6.
-Securing Python Applications: Encryption, Hashing, and Secrets Management - <a href="https://python.plainenglish.io/securing-python-applications-encryption-hashing-and-secrets-management-b363bbca0bfc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Mastering Python’s multiprocessing Module for High-Performance Tasks - <a href="https://python.plainenglish.io/mastering-pythons-multiprocessing-module-for-high-performance-tasks-afd9b89cb3b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Automating Security Before Hackers Automate You
-Continue reading on Python in Plain English »</blockquote>

-<h3>7.
-The Python Debugging Workflow That Finally Made Sense - <a href="https://python.plainenglish.io/the-python-debugging-workflow-that-finally-made-sense-d1697524d29f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**

-<blockquote>How I stopped drowning in print() statements and started using real tools
+<blockquote>Why my Python scripts stopped being lazy and finally learned to multitask
 Continue reading on Python in Plain English »</blockquote>

 <br/>